BestBuyAPIs/api-documentation/README.md

 You can now see the docs at <http://localhost:4567>.

 ## Need Help?
 Found a bug?
-You can either [submit an issue](https://github.com/BestBuyAPIs/api-documentation/issues) or contact us at developer@bestbuy.com.
+You can either [submit an issue](https://github.com/BestBuyAPIs/api-documentation/issues) or [contact us](https://developer.bestbuy.com/contact-us).

 Once your issue has been resolved, the Best Buy team will publish the documentation changes (using `rake publish`).